ifolder/ifolder/client/tools/gsoap/macosx-2.7/README.txt

 For example:

-$ wsdl2h -o Amazon.h http://soap.amazon.com/schemas/AmazonWebServices.wsdl
+$ wsdl2h -s -o XMethodsQuery.h http://www.xmethods.net/wsdl/query.wsdl

-$ soapcpp2 Amazon.h
+$ soapcpp2 XMethodsQuery.h

-This generates the Amazon.h header file.
-This file contains a translation of the services and XML schemas to C/C++ and other useful information copied from the WSDL.
+The XMethodsQuery.h header file contains a translation of the services and XML schemas to C/C++ and other useful information copied from the WSDL.
 The header file is then processed by the gSOAP stub and skeleton compiler to generate the following files:

 soapClient.cpp		client-side stub routines for service invocation soapServer.cpp		server-side skeleton routines for server development soapC.cpp		C/C++ parameter marshalling code

-To develop a C++ client application, you can also use the generated 'soapAmazonSearchBindingProxy.h' class and 'AmazonSearchBinding.nsmap' XML namespace table to access the Amazon Web service.
+To develop a C++ client application, you can also use the generated 'soapXMethodsQuerySoapProxy.h' class and 'XMethodsQuerySoap.nsmap' XML namespace table to access the XMethods Web service.
 Both need to be '#include'-d in your source.
 Then compile and link the soapC.cpp, soapClient.cpp, and stdsoap2.cpp sources to complete the build.
 More information can be found in the gSOAP documentation and the Quick How-To page on the gSOAP Web site.

 See also the 'wsdl/README.txt' for more details on the WSDL parser and installation (in case you don't have the wsdl2h executable).

-See the 'samples' directory for example gSOAP Web service applications.

-PROJECT STATUS

-There are always new things to be desired.
-Here is a short list of things we are currently working on:

-* WSDL 2.0 support
-* WS-Security support
-* HTTP/MIME attachment handling

 LICENSE

-gSOAP is distributed under two licenses:
+gSOAP is distributed under three licenses:

 * The gSOAP public open source license (which is based on the Mozilla public license 1.1).
 See license.html or license.pdf for further details.

 * GPL (GNU Public License).

+* License for commercial use.

-Most parts are distributed under both the gSOAP license and GPL.
+Most parts are distributed under the gSOAP public license and GPL.
 You can choose which license applies best to your use.
 Some parts of gSOAP are strictly distributed under the GPL.
+A commercial use license is available from Genivia Inc, see http://genivia.com/Products/gsoap/contract.html

 Please refer to the README files and/or header information in source code files for the appropriate licensing specific to that part of the source code.
 The